-In respect of investment in unlisted securities, the Investment Manager will continue to look for premium direct investment projects with listing potentials and appropriate risks and scale.
-As to investment strategy, the Company shall continue to co-invest with other renowned fund management companies or industrial investment groups in the face of lacking available fund for new investments.
+In respect of the unlisted investments, the Investment Manager will continue to monitor closely the development of GMG and look for appropriate exit opportunity.
+The Investment Manager will continue to look for premium direct investment projects with listing potentials and appropriate risks and scale.
+As to investment strategy, the Company will continue to seek for co-investment opportunities with other renowned fund management companies or industrial investment groups and activate the Company's market financing function as soon as possible in the face of lacking available fund for new investments.

-For and On behalf of the Board, NI Jianwei Non-Executive Director
+For and On behalf of the Board NI Jianwei Non-Executive Director

-Hong Kong, 23 March 2017
+Hong Kong, 20 March 2018